9 nights: 2 x TRONDHEIM, 1 x BODØ, 3 x SVOLVÆR, 1 x HARSTAD, 2 x TROMSØ

 - Airport bus from Trondheim Airport to Trondheim city.

-- 2 nights at the 3* Thon Hotel Nidaros in Trondheim based on a standard double/twin room including daily buffet breakfast and complimentary evening buffet meal*
+- 2 nights at the 3* Thon Hotel Nidaros in Trondheim based on a standard double/twin room including daily buffet breakfast.

 - Rail journey from Trondheim to Bodø based on reserved seats including Norwegian Tapas lunch tray during the journey.